bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 This is how the iterable/iterator stuff works.
 In this case, Iterable is `someArray` - which has a special property `Symbol.iterator` whose value is a method.
 Calling this method returns a iterable (`iter`), which has `.next()` method.
 Calling this method returns all the values one-by-one.

-### On arrays

-Normally, you have to support this protocol by writing code for these methods, but Array already has in-built definition for these.
+Normally, you have to support this protocol by writing code for these methods, but Array already has definition for these.

+## On arrays

-Array.prototype has this property `Symbol.iterator`, which creates a ArrayIterator.
+Array has in-Array.prototype has this method on `Symbol.iterator`, which when called creates a ArrayIterator.
 ArrayIterator internally contains these properties -

-*
+* [[ IteratedArrayLike ]] - which points back to the actual array.
+(Remember “this” within the iterator is the iterator object itself, not the actually array.
+So, it stores this link during creation)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMjMzODg0MSwtMjA0MDIxNTUzNCwtMT
-EyNjUxODkxNSwtODUxODY2MjUsLTE1MTU5OTMwODEsLTE3OTQ2
-NTQzMDQsMTAzNjA5NzEwNCwtNDM5OTk3ODU5XX0=
+eyJoaXN0b3J5IjpbLTE1NDMxMjY2NDcsLTIwNDAyMTU1MzQsLT
+ExMjY1MTg5MTUsLTg1MTg2NjI1LC0xNTE1OTkzMDgxLC0xNzk0
+NjU0MzA0LDEwMzYwOTcxMDQsLTQzOTk5Nzg1OV19
 -->